14 min to read

 nginx.ingress.kubernetes.io/backend-protocol: "GRPC"

-Update main Thanos values to include external cluster:
+Update the main Thanos Query configuration to include the external cluster:

 query: